Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: A Model for Differences Between Correlation Matrices

-We expect $\alpha_j$ to be in the neighbourhood of 1, and particularly greater than 0.
-The multiplicative link function can also be presented in matrix form:

-where $D_{\alpha}$ is a diagonal matrix with entries $\left[D_{\alpha}\right]_{ii}=\alpha_i$ and 0 elsewhere.
-This link function incorporates two assumptions regarding the directions of change between populations: \begin{itemize} \item \emph{Assumption 1:} Researchers are interested in identifying variables where the correlation profile has changed directionally between two populations (increased or reduced correlation). \item \emph{Assumption 2:} The expected magnitude of the difference between correlation coefficients would be proportional to the magnitude of the original correlation. \end{itemize}
+The multiplicative link \eqref{eq:MultLink} is our prototype for $g$ throughout this paper.
+The multiplicative link function can be presented in matrix form as $g\left(\Theta,\alpha\right) =\Theta\circ\alpha\alpha^{t}+I-D_{\alpha}^{2}$, where $D_{\alpha}$ is a diagonal matrix with entries $\left[D_{\alpha}\right]_{ii}=\alpha_i$ and 0 otherwise.
+The multiplicative link is useful to model changes between the groups when the original correlation matrix is relatively dense.
+This link function incorporates two assumptions regarding the directions of change between populations: \begin{itemize} \item \emph{Assumption 1:} Researchers are interested in identifying variables where the correlation profile has changed directionally between two populations (increased or reduced correlation). \item \emph{Assumption 2:} The expected magnitude of the difference between correlation coefficients would be proportional to the magnitude of the original correlation. \end{itemize} We expect most $\alpha_j$'s to be near 1, where $\alpha_j=1$ indicates no directional change.

-For example, with respect to TGA we may ask if there is a perturbation in the patient group that leads to reduced connectivity between one brain region and its neighbors compared to the healthy group.
+With respect to TGA, we may ask if there is a perturbation in the patient group that leads to reduced connectivity between one brain region and its neighbors compared to the healthy group.
 In that case, we would expect the correlations involving that region to decay toward 0.
 We would further expect the strongest decay (in absolute terms) to be in pairs originally showing the strongest correlations.
 In our model, these effects would be represented by having $\alpha_j < 1$.

-The multiplicative link function holds the four properties mentioned above under reasonable conditions: \begin{enumerate} \item \textbf{Resulting with a correlation matrix:} The multiplicative link function results with a positive semi-definite matrix if:
+The model with multiplicative link meets the requirements under the following conditions: